7.0 SERVICES & SCOPE OF WORK

 (i) where copy is written by a journalist directly, we will endeavour to obtain copy approval in advance of publication, though we cannot guarantee this outcome;

-(j) we shall endeavour to obtain publicity on certain key dates (such as the launch of a book or when a website goes live), however any dates that we give in the campaign strategy or Campaign Roadmap are estimates only on the reasonable basis that we cannot force any media outlet to publish content on any given day;
+(j) we shall endeavour to obtain publicity on certain key dates (such as the launch of a book or when a website goes live), however any dates that we give in the Agreement or tactics are estimates only on the reasonable basis that we cannot force any media outlet to publish content on any given day;

 (k) we may at our discretion distribute copy to media recipients directly or through a third-party such as a news and picture agency.
 We may also engage third-party consultants to place editorial content in specific publications;